Skip to content

 Where does the Color Brown Originate From?

-As referenced earlier, traditionally brown was associated with poverty and lower classes and many couldn’t afford the more colorful dyes for their clothing.
-The Romans even had a name for the poor–pullati, which translates to “those dressed in brown.”
+Traditionally, brown was associated with poverty and lower classes, and many couldn't afford the more colorful dyes for their clothing.
+The Romans even had a name for the poor–pullati, which translates to "those dressed in brown."
 It then makes sense that in the Middle Ages, monks wore brown as a sign of poverty and humility.

-As times changes, the significance and use of brown changed in artwork.
-In the 17th and 18th centuries, brown was favored for creating layers of depth and shadow by the painters including Caravaggio and Rembrandt.
+Over time, the significance and use of brown have changed in artwork.
+In the 17th and 18th centuries, brown was favored by painters such as Caravaggio and Rembrandt for creating layers of depth and shadow.

-Fast forward to the 1970s, brown was a staple of color palettes in all areas of design.
-Typically infused with other earthy colors including harvest gold, avocado and sunny orange, this decade solidified the
+In the 1970s, brown was a staple of color palettes in all areas of design.
+Typically infused with other earthy colors, including harvest gold, avocado, and sunny orange, this decade solidified the popularity of brown.

-These recent years, brown has cycled through a few trending phases, with coffee color ranges showcasing the popularity of coffee shops, mainly Starbucks when it created a mass market chain of coffee shops in the
+In recent years, brown has cycled through a few trending phases, with coffee color ranges showcasing the popularity of coffee shops, particularly Starbucks, which created a mass market chain of coffee shops in the 1990s.

-90s.
-Then more recently, brown has been highlighted as a key color through this decade as part of the eco-sustainable movement, along with ties to cottagecore, light and dark acadamia and general rural fantasy design aesthetics.
+Then, more recently, brown has been highlighted as a key color through this decade as part of the eco-sustainable movement, along with ties to cottagecore, light and dark academia, and general rural fantasy design aesthetics.

 How to Design with Brown

 Brown is an incredibly versatile color with a wide range of tones for almost every design aesthetic.
-From wood floors, furniture and fixtures, brown touches almost every element in design.
 When choosing colors to go with these elements, try matching undertones.
-Warm-toned woods have gold or yellow undertones and look good with colors on the warm end of the spectrum, while woods with blue or gray tones can be paired with cool hues.
 Here are four trending design themes using brown and warm neutrals:

 Warm Scandinavian Design